Kalsoy Island aerial view

 The ferry sign says Syðradalur.
 Make sure to be at the harbour in due time.
 There are shops right next to the ferry port where you can grab a cup of coffee while waiting for the ferry to depart.

-Getting around the island
+Getting around the Island

-Kalsoy island as seen from north towards south.
+Kalsoy Island as seen from north towards south.

 The island is seen from the north toward the south.

 Kalsoy has two famous sights one being the legendary Kallur lighthouse in the most northern part of the island.
-The other popular attraction is the Seal Woman or Kópakonan in the village Mikladalur.
-The highest peak on Kalsoy is the beautiful Nestindar mountain which elevates up to 788 meters (2585 feet).
+The other popular attraction is the Seal Woman or Kópakonan in the hamlet Mikladalur.
+The highest peak on Kalsoy Island is the beautiful Nestindar mountain which elevates up to 788 meters (2585 feet).

 A Kalsoy Island tunnel.
 Photo by Guide to Faroe Islands.